Applicature-Web3-Synergy/ngx-web3-synergy/README.md

   then run

-    npm run watch:components
+    npm run watch:web3-synergy

   ### demo
   Just for developing.

-  Keep in mind that before run, you will need to have build of **applicature/styles** and **applicature/universal-components**
+  Keep in mind that before run, you will need to have build of **@applicature/styles** and **@applicature/ngx-web3-synergy**

     npm run watch:styles

   then run

-    npm run watch:components
+    npm run watch:web3-synergy

   then run